Develop your financial acumen with a practical understanding of finance and gain the confidence to apply this knowledge in your workplace.

 As businesses become more competitive and complex, and engineers move into project or leadership roles, financial know-how is increasingly more important.
 Engineers need to understand the ‘big picture’ of financial performance, the key levers for influencing financial results, and the consequences of their decisions.

 This course will help you develop the financial acuity to make informed decisions that align with your organisation’s financial priorities and objectives.
-It will also help you to more confidently communicate with executives about financial issues, using the right terminology.
+It will also help you to communicate more confidently with executives and financial specialists about financial issues.

 After completing the course, you’ll be able to: